 Amanda Hocking’s success story is also interesting and worth knowing: She wrote 17 novels while working at a full-time job.
-She self-published them all as ebooks selling more than a million copies.
+She self-published them all as ebooks and sold more than a million copies.

-In the following, we collected three writers who have become not only successful but also got quite wealthy after turning to self-publishing.
+We rounded up three writers who have become not only successful, but also got quite wealthy after turning to self-publishing.

-First, meet Amanda Hocking, a writer of paranormal fiction who started her writing career as an unknown author and has become a bestseller when deciding on self-publishing on Amazon Kindle.
+First, meet Amanda Hocking, a writer of paranormal fiction who started her writing career as an unknown author and has become a bestseller after deciding to self-publish on Amazon Kindle.

-- Build your platform: connect with readers, use social media, email list to build your audience.
+- Build your platform: connect with readers, use social media and an email list to build your audience.

 - Website: if you are going to self-publish a book, you will need a website where your readers will be able to contact you.
 Having a website is also a great way to spread the word about your work and connect with fans.
 Here is his website: RobDircks.com

-- Social media: his advice is not to overdo it, just stick with the ones you think is necessary and you feel right for you.
-Let’s say you have graphic novel which is very visual, then use Facebook and Pinterest.
-If it is a non-fiction use Twitter.
+- Social media: his advice is not to overdo it, just stick with the ones you think are necessary and feel right for you.
+Let’s say you have a graphic novel which is very visual, then use Facebook and Pinterest.
+If it’s non-fiction, use Twitter, but Twitter can work for fiction authors as well.
 For example, John Scalzi (@scalzi) is a successful sci-fi writer with a huge Twitter fan base.

 - Amazon author and book pages: if you decide to self-publish on Amazon, use everything they have.
-Put keywords list on your book sales page on Amazon, use key phrases in your book description.
+Fill out your author page and use key phrases in your book description.
 In one word: take advantage of simple features that can help your books get discovered.

-- Book reviews and exposure: he looked up reviewers on Amazon, Goodreads and reached out to provide a review in exchange for a complimentary copy of the book.
+- Book reviews and exposure: he looked up reviewers on Amazon and Goodreads, and reached out to get a review in exchange for a complimentary copy of the book.

 As you can see by now, authors have different reasons to self-publish their books.
-Some turn to self-publishing after being rejected from traditional publishing houses, others decide to sidestep the judgment of traditional publishers and self-publish.
-Whatever you choose it is good to keep in mind that if traditional publishers accept your manuscript, they will dictate the terms.
+Some turn to self-publishing after being rejected by traditional publishing houses, others decide to sidestep the judgment of traditional publishers and self-publish.
+Whatever you choose, it is good to keep in mind that if traditional publishers accept your manuscript, they will dictate the terms.